Learn How to Live a Happy Life & Approach Each Day with a Positive Attitude.

 Say out loud with me right now: “humanity.”
-Like the ripple effect of a stone skipping across a pond, it means the meaning of your life is designed to create multiple waves of momentum, radiating outward from your life and into our world making lasting change for the betterment of mankind.
+Like the ripple effect of a stone skipping across a pond, it means we design the meaning of our life to create multiple waves of momentum, radiating outward from your life and into our world, making lasting change for the betterment of humanity.
 Unless you have no clue why you are here.
-Don’t feel bad, most people have no clue either.
+Don’t feel bad.
+Most people have no clue either.

-In the world we live in today we place much emphasis on our station in life.
+In the world, we place much emphasis on our station in life.
 What we have or possess.
 Where we live, what we drive, what we wear, who we associate with, where we go.
 The list goes on and on.
 It’s easy to think because we have not that we don’t matter.
 That our lives are insignificant.
-That we are wasted space.
+That we have wasted space.
 That we don’t count.

-Some train you to believe that life is meant to be fair.
-They are wrong, it was never meant to be fair.
+Some will or have trained you to believe that life is fair.
+They are wrong; life is not fair.
 Why would we have sickness and death?
 Why do we have floods?
 Famine?
 Earthquakes?
-If it were meant to be fair, we would have none of these.
+If they meant it to be fair, we would have none of these.
 But we do.

 He who is not courageous enough to take risks will accomplish nothing in life.

-When you first learned how to walk do you remember falling?
+When you first learned how to walk, do you remember falling?
 Do you remember how many times you fell?
 Most likely not.
 What you do possibly remember was the feeling of standing strong with a newfound independence, a world opened to alternative possibilities.
 That was not the teaching moment.
 It was when you got back up.
 When you came close to something stable, leaned into it, and pulled yourself up.
-That was life teaching you how you were meant to look at it.
+That was life teaching you how you looked at it.

 The teaching moment is in the moment of pulling yourself up, time and time again, until you get what you decided on, not because you deserved it, because you earned it.
-In life we deserve nothing.
+In life, we deserve nothing.
 It does not promise us anything.
-Everything we receive is a gift and we need to look at it as such.
-When you start appreciating everything in your world, it becomes beautiful.
+Everything we receive is a gift and we need to look at it that way.
+When you appreciate everything in your world, it becomes beautiful.

-Joy is what happens to us when we allow ourselves to recognize how good things really are.
+Joy happens to us when we allow ourselves to recognize how good things really are.

 Some of you feel you are not being seen.
 That you are not being noticed in life.
 That it is passing you by.
-You go out of your way to attract attention to yourself, shouting to the world “Look at me!”.
+You attract attention to yourself, shouting to the world “Look at me!”.

-Some of you don’t feel respected and demand it from the world around you yet the actions taken to gain respect are not respectful to others.
-I will naturally give respect when you are respectful.
+Some of you don’t feel respected and demand it from the world around you, yet the actions taken to gain respect are not respectful to others.
+I world will naturally give respect when you are respectful to others.